CHEAP WAYS TO IMPROVE YOUR CAT RESCUE

 Home-made cardboard hiding box.
 A really scared cat would do better without the window.
 If the box is in a pen with more than one cat, you must cut a second exit hole at the side, so that one cat cannot block another.

 Cats put into rescue shelters are usually highly stressed by the experience.
 The surroundings are unfamiliar and smell differently from their homes or the street.
-The daily routine is unfamiliar, the food is unfamiliar and the people are all strangers.
+The daily routine is unfamiliar, the smells are strange, there are strange cats nearby, the food is unfamiliar and the people are all strangers.
 Worse, rescue helpers may know little about cats or think they are like dogs.

 Even in small rescues, attention should be paid to quarantine to reduce the chance of illness spreading.
 Housing rescue cats in a big enclosure is associated with illness (Cave et al., 2004) and the more crowded the enclosure the higher their stress levels (Kessler & Turner, 1999).
 Fostering groups of rescue cats in a single house (rather than an enclosure), cats that are strangers to each other, would be equally stressful.
-Individual pens or individual fostering is always preferable except for kittens.
-They need fostering in a home, not a pen.
+Individual pens or individual fostering is always preferable except for kittens from the same litter.
+Kittens need fostering in a home, not a pen.

 There are some relatively simple things that can be done to reduce the cats’ daily stress and improve adoption rates.